 If you think a shop is open when it shouldn’t be, you can check which businesses should be closed on GOV.UK.

-Most businesses and premises in the UK have been ordered to close.
+Most businesses and premises in the UK have been told to close.
 You can find more information about which businesses must stay closed, and which ones can open, on the Scottish government website.

-Check the Find Business Support website for the latest from the Scottish government.
+You can check the Find Business Support website for the latest updates from the Scottish government.

 You can also call the Scottish government helpline on 0300 303 0660.
 The helpline is open Monday to Friday, 8.30am to 5.30pm.